Ameet Mehta

-Ameet Vilaschandra Mehta(also known as Ameet Kumar) is an Indian lawyer, politician and actor.
-He was the President of the Legal Cell of Bharatiya Janta Party, Mumbai.
-He made his first on screen appearance with the Hindi film Love You Loktantra in 2022.
+Ameet Vilaschandra Mehta(also known as Ameet Kumar) is an Indian lawyer.

 He is the recipient of "Best Legal Advisor Award," 2013, "Maharashtra Gaurav Award," 2014, "USA Congressional Recognition" 18th Dist, Texas 2015, "National Real Estate Award" 2016, "Best Brands and Leaders of Asia Award", 2018, "Khoobsurat Jewels of India Award", 2019 and “Young Entrepreneurs Award”, 2020.
 Economic Times - Industry Leaders Recognition Award 2020.

 Early life

-Ameet Mehta was born in Mumbai on 28 August 1972 and comes from a Gujarati Jain Hindu family.
+Ameet Mehta was born in Mumbai and comes from a Gujarati Jain Hindu family.
 His grandfather was originally from Barshi District in Solapur, Maharashtra.
 His grandfather owned a medical shop when India was under British colonial rule and his father worked in a chemical industry before retiring.

 Mehta has completed his early schooling in Mumbai, then took Engineering from Pune University, and Law (LLB) from Mumbai University.
-He completed a full-time MBA Finance course from UK's Leeds University Business School, International Trade Management from Narsee Monjee, Mumbai and a professional course on Mergers and Acquisitions from London Business School.
+He completed a full-time MBA Finance course from the UK's Leeds University Business School, International Trade Management from Narsee Monjee, Mumbai and a professional course on Mergers and Acquisitions from London Business School.

-As a young student, he participated in various political activities, becoming a formal member of BJP during his college days.
-He was in charge of various youth activities in Pune and Mumbai.
-His interest in property and criminal matters was right from early days as also in international Merger Acquisition and immigration matters.